Goals

-For the Noorderzijlvest Water Authority, clean and healthy water, safe living with water, and sufficient water in every season are the most important tasks in the Lauwersmeer area.
+For the Noorderzijlvest Water Authority, clean and healthy water, waterproofing the future, and enough water in every season are the most important tasks in the lake Lauwersmeer area.

 Clean and healthy water

-Under the Water Framework Directive, our water board is responsible for ensuring clean and healthy water in Lauwersmeer.
-Under the national PAGW (Programmatic Approach to Large Water Bodies) program, the task is to improve the ecological water quality of the Wadden Sea.
-By improving the transition zone between the sea and the lake, we are contributing to better ecological water quality and a strong natural environment in both bodies of water.
+Under the Water Framework Directive, our water authority has the task to ensure clean and healthy water in lake Lauwersmeer.
+Under the national PAGW (Programmatic Approach to Large Water Bodies) programme, the task is to improve the ecological water quality of the Wadden Sea.
+By improving the transition zone between the sea and the lake, we contribute to a better ecological water quality and a strong natural environment in both bodies of water.

 Importance of fish migration

-Until 1969, what is now Lauwersmeer was still the Lauwerszee.
-Then, for water safety reasons, it was closed off from the Wadden Sea with dikes and locks and became a freshwater lake.
+Until 1969, what is now lake Lauwersmeer was still the Lauwers sea.
+After that it was closed off from the Wadden Sea with dykes and locks and became a freshwater lake for water-safety reasons.
 This had negative consequences for vegetation, fish, and birds.
 Fish, for example, need brackish water to be able to adapt to increasingly salty conditions.
-And vice versa, to get used to increasingly fresh water.
-Such a natural transition is therefore very important for fish migration (the movement of fish between the sea and fresh inland waters).
-A drastic separation of fresh and salt water is not necessary for water safety.
-It is technically possible to allow more salt water on the north side of Lauwersmeer for a better transition to the fresh water in the southern part of the lake.
+And vice versa, to get used to increasingly freshwater.
+Such a natural transition is extremely important to fish migration (the movement of fish between the sea and fresh inland waters).
+A drastic separation of freshwatr and saltwater is not necessary for water safety.
+It is technically possible to allow more saltwater on the north side of Lauwersmeer for a better transition to the freshwater in the southern part of the lake.

 Improving water quality